Geniuses Wanted ...

 Criteria for Advancement:

 five points for a win, two points for second place, one point

-for third place (no points for third place in
+for third place (no points for third place in a 3-player game

-4. Best percentage of score in those two games.
-If you win it’s
+4. Highest percentage of score in top two games.
+Winner's score

 Joe Yaure will GM a Juniors version of the game in Vistas CD